-In the interest of safety, should a rider stall his machine, he may be assisted to restart.
-If, after a reasonable period, the engine does not start, then the rider will be pushed into the pit lane where his mechanics may provide assistance or where the rider may change machine.
+In the interest of safety, should a rider stall his motorcycle, he may be assisted to restart.
+If, after a reasonable period, the engine does not start, then the rider will be pushed into the pit lane where his mechanics may provide assistance.